Table Of Contents

 What is Camp Scott?

-Initially opened as a boys facility in 1958, Camp Joseph Scott was converted to house only girls in 1987.
+Initially opened as a boy’s facility in 1958, Camp Joseph Scott was converted to house-only girls in 1987.
 At the time, the facility was said to resemble a summer camp more than a detention camp.
-It was once touted by county officials and judges as a model for rehabilitating youthful offenders.
+County officials and judges once touted it as a model for rehabilitating youthful offenders.

 According to the LA TimesIn the mid-1990s, the camp transformed into a military-style boot camp, where squadrons of girls in combat boots and khaki uniforms marched in strict drill formation across a concrete exercise field [6]